Slipknot (band): We Are Not Your Kind and Fehn's departure (2017–2020)

 On March 14, 2019, Chris Fehn filed a lawsuit against the band citing withheld payments.
 Fehn specifically accused Corey Taylor and Shawn Crahan of setting up several band-related business entities, in different states, that collect money from the band.
 Fehn called for full forensic accounting to be done on all of the band's companies and assets in order to collect any profits and damages he may be owed.
 On that same day, Taylor responded via Twitter with a tweet stating, "You're gonna read a lot of bullshit today.
 This is all I'll say.
 JUST YOU WAIT TIL THE TRUTH COMES OUT.
 Long Live The Knot".
-On March 18, 2019, the band officially announced via their website that Fehn was no longer a member of the band, stating, "Slipknot's focus is on making album #6, and our upcoming shows around the world, our best ever.
+On March 18, 2019, the band officially announced via their website that Fehn was no longer a member of the band, stating, "Slipknot's focus is on making album No. 6, and our upcoming shows around the world, our best ever.
 Chris knows why he is no longer a part of Slipknot.
 We are disappointed that he chose to point fingers and manufacture claims, rather than doing what was necessary to continue to be a part of Slipknot.
 We would have preferred he not take the path that he has, but evolution in all things is a necessary part of this life.
 Long Live The Knot".
 However, a few days later, the message was removed from the website and according to Fehn's lawyer, the percussionist's employment status with the band had not changed since his initial filing.
-By May 2019, Fehn's employment status with the band had apparently changed, as evident by his missing name on the band's Instagram posts for their new masks.
-He was replaced by a percussionist, whose identity was concealed, who the fans have dubbed "Tortilla Man".
+Fehn was replaced by a percussionist, whose identity was concealed, who the fans have dubbed "Tortilla Man".
 Loudwire has reported that fans have linked his identity as Michael Pfaff, a former member of Crahan's side project Dirty Little Rabbits.
 The band officially confirmed Pfaff's identity on March 16, 2022, almost two years later.

 On May 13, 2019, the band teased something was coming on May 16, ahead of their performance on Jimmy Kimmel Live!, as well as screenshots of their new masks.
 On that day, the album's title was revealed to be We Are Not Your Kind, along with its tracklist and a music video for "Unsainted", where the new masks and outfits for the nine band members were shown for the first time, including an as-yet-unknown new percussionist.
 On July 22, they released the second single from their upcoming album, titled "Solway Firth".
 This was accompanied by a music video which featured live footage from their 2019 shows as well as clips and audio from The Boys.
 On August 5, "Birth of the Cruel" was released as the album's third single, accompanied by a music video.
 On August 9, four days after they had released "Birth of the Cruel", they released their sixth album We Are Not Your Kind.